dqwyy/blog/source/_posts/0001-a-new-start-for-my-blog.md

 ```

 ### Change copyright footer
 The default copyright footer is "© 2022 dqwyy  Powered by Hexo & Icarus".
-I don't want to use the copyright symbol here because I would like to release my posts to the Public Domain by using the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) (CC0) license.
+I don't want to use the copyright symbol here because I would like to release my posts to the Public Domain by using the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license.

 ```diff ./themes/icarus/layout/common/footer.jsx
 - <a class="footer-logo is-block mb-2" href={siteUrl}>